Section 90 Row A Seat 6.

 We usually got the two sheets of tickets in our hands around mid-September.
 The first pick for myself was always the Edmonton Oilers game and my guarantee that I was going to see Gretzky, sometimes on his one and only visit to Toronto.
 Jim and Paul would always choose the Montreal game since the Habs like the Oilers would only visit Toronto three times every two years.

-We also established free parking at the Queens Park press lot.
+We also established free parking over at the Queens Park press lot.
 From there it was just a fifteen minute brisk walk to the Gardens back door on Wood Street.
 If we wanted to feel the electric atmosphere on some of the warmer game nights we would simply add an extra ten minutes to our walk.
 We walked down towards the always crowded Carlton Street where we entered through the main doors right under the Gardens historic marquee.
-On many nights when the weather was at its worst and the walk was unbearable, I can never recall ever parking in the expensive lots near the Gardens.
+On many nights the weather was at its worst and the walk was unbearable, but I can never recall ever parking in the expensive lots near the Gardens.
 Besides, when the games ended we were always parked far enough away that by the time we got to our cars, the postgame traffic jam had disappeared into the night.
-It would be just a quick jaunt down University Avenue to the Gardiner westbound.
+It would be just a quick jaunt down University Avenue to the Gardiner Expressway westbound.

 Some of my fondest memories were the game nights driving eastbound along the busy Gardiner Expressway listening to the pregame show on the radio.
 The setting sun would be glistening off all the glass paneled downtown skyscrapers as we got closer to our York Street exit.
 The traffic was always heavy, yet it always seemed to be moving.
 It was as if a large asphalt conveyor belt was taking all of us Leaf fans right up to Maple Leaf Gardens.